35 Best Thought Leaders on AI in Sydney Australia (2026)

 What makes Sydney different from Melbourne or Brisbane as an AI ecosystem?

-Sydney is home to 45 percent of Australia's AI companies and two of the country's top five AI research universities.
+Sydney is home to 45 percent of Australia's AI companies (according to Startup Genome, based on 2024 data) and two of the country's top AI research universities.
 The NSW Government has invested $17.7 million in advanced technologies and updated its AI Assessment Framework.
-Sydney's financial services sector, anchored by CBA's global fourth ranking in the 2025 Evident AI Index, drives enterprise AI adoption at a scale unmatched by other Australian cities.
+Sydney's financial services sector, anchored by CBA's fourth-place global ranking in the 2025 Evident AI Index, drives enterprise AI adoption at a scale unmatched by other Australian cities.

 How much does it cost to hire an AI keynote speaker in Sydney?